aya-thafer2/Mastering-JavaScript-in-20-Days/Day7.md

 * Finish running the function - JS removes it from call stack.
 * Whatever is top of the call stack - that’s the function we’re   currently running.

+* We create a little mini program, a little sub-program, an execution context into which we go and compartmentalize any data we're storing while we're inside that function. *When we exit that function*, **all is deleted, besides whatever we return out**, and then run another function do the same.
+* We keep track of the functions we're running and where our thread of execution is using our call stack:

 ![Screenshot (201)](https://github.com/aya-thafer2/Mastering-JavaScript-in-20-Days/assets/121509832/1561e813-fda5-4286-931b-9a34e7dd1d31)